 Some risk factors determine whether mild Scoliosis will worsen over time and become severe Scoliosis.
 These potential risk factors include:

-- Incidence of Scoliosis at a young age and when growth is not yet complete happens.
+- Incidence of it at a young age and when growth is incomplete happens.

 - Female Scoliosis is more prevalent among women.